OF SPOTLESS SUCCESS

 When I met Abe, he hated his room, didn’t have friends over and spent a lot of time looking for what to wear the next day.
 During our first session, we talked about Abe’s priorities, what he liked, what he didn’t.
 He liked clothing stores, how they looked and how he felt when he was in one.
 Abe loved fashion.

-We sorted, purged and talked about his clothes.
+As the sorting and purging happened, we talked about his clothes.
 We were going to turn his bedroom into a show room.
 As luck would have it, his mother had her eye on the perfect piece for Abe’s room.
 Once we were left with Abe’s favorite clothes, we created a system.
 As the system was coming together, we discussed the why, the how, the what to do and when with the cloths.
 Abe’s customized clothing management system was found!

 When I met Rachel, she embraced her mess.
 She readily admitted that there was broken glass tucked away in a corner.
-She owned it as it was part of who she was but she also did not like the image it projected.
+She owned it as it was part of who she was, but she did not like the image it projected.

-When we started working together, I picked up on Rachel’s creative side, a very common trait in my clientele.
+As we talked, I picked up on Rachel’s creative side, a very common trait in my clientele.
 About have way through our first session together, she expressed that she did not like others touching her stuff.
+I empathized with her.
 There I was elbow deep in her stuff.
 I acknowledged and sympathized with her.
 Her honesty was appreciated, knowing how she felt allowed me to continue with an additional awareness.

 We finished organizing her office after a few sessions.
 Papers and books were categorized, placed in a logical location based on ease of access and frequency of use.
-Rachel has an affinity for a bit of disorganization and that is ok because even her disorganization is categorized.
+Rachel has an affinity for a bit of disorganization, so we enthusiastically categorized her disorganization.

 Chloe’s house became her closet.